F041/Gente_strana_App/README.md

 if you fork this, you'd need to edit some strings in res/values/strings and res/values-en/strings, like the appname.
 And of course you'd need your own Firebase instance on google.
 Tham means also spitting blood with Firestore Database rules.

+### Disclaimer
+I developed this app with 3 gen AIs